m-kales/thales-gatsby-netlify/src/pages/index.md

 ---
 templateKey: index-page
-title: Thales Day
+title: Questioning reality
-image: /img/abed-ismail-_jhurn9o8ym-unsplash.jpg
+image: /img/sven-scheuermeier-sagbra6s8g0-unsplash.jpg
 heading: Join us
-subheading: May 28
+subheading: Since 585 B.C.
 mainpitch:
   title: Our ability to reason
   description: "is rooted in the tradition of philosophy and science that began